isomerpages/mse-zerowaste/_waste-streams/04-recycling-right.md

 Contamination arises when wrong things are thrown into the blue recycling bin, such as food and liquid waste as well as items that cannot be recycled.

-When this happens, this will contaminated the rest of the recyclables collected and waste the efforts of everyone.
+When this happens, this will contaminate the rest of the recyclables collected and waste the efforts of everyone.

-If recyclables get contaminated by food or liquid waste, they're no different from general waste.
+Recyclables that are contaminated by food or liquid waste cannot be recycled which makes them no different from general waste.
 They will then have been disposed of, incinerated and landfilled.

 That's why putting the right stuff in the right bin is important.

-While the recycling rate for the non-domestic sector has been high, our domestic recycling rate has grown only gradually, to 21% in 2017.

 [Back to top](#top)